 EDM Drilling is a technology used for fast, accurate drilling of small and deep holes.
-Small holes that once were almost impossible to drill with conventional machine tools are now made easily with an EDM hole drilling machine.
+Small holes that once were almost impossible to drill with conventional machine tools are now made easy with an EDM hole drilling machine.
 Thanks to the possibility of drilling virtually any conductive material, the use of this technology is constantly evolving.

 Initially, workshops used this technology specifically to drill holes in electrical discharge work.
-Heat treated materials are shipped before drilling the initial hole.
+Heat-treated materials are shipped before drilling the initial hole.
 This eliminated two problems:

 (1) The need to program, locate and drill the initial hole by conventional machine methods in a soft object before heat treatment.

 (2) Sending the object for heat treatment before drilling the initial hole.
 All stresses were removed from the workpiece before using the EDM process.

 As this process became more known, trial burns were carried out in more than just hardened tool steel; tungsten carbide, aluminum, brass, and Inconel were all tested.
 Rapid drilling of holes in EDM began to expand into injection nozzles for the production of molds and parts, oil drain holes, hydraulic cylinders, and locating pins, as well as turbine blades, ball bearings, and protective wire holes in the hex nuts.

 An erosion drilling machine involves creating a spark between the workpiece and the electrode tube when it starts drilling into it.
 The spark from the drill produces an intense amount of heat and jumps through the gap between them and erodes the workpiece.
 This device is specially designed for drilling hard materials such as hardened tool steel or alloys, tungsten carbide.
 The size of the holes is usually from 0.012 (0.3 mm) to 0.118 (3.0 mm).
 The smallest holes cannot be made with a traditional drill bit.